Why Practice Pollution Prevention?

 - Reduced present and future liability costs: The financial liability from using and disposing of hazardous substances is potentially unlimited, and can be associated with civil actions, tort suits, real property damage, fines, and many other costs related to accidental releases or exposures during handling, storage, transportation, and disposal processes.
 By reducing the use and disposal of toxic or hazardous wastes through P2, some facilities have been given lower liability insurance rates and lower loan rates.
 These lower rates are the result of reduced legal liability concerns, decreased likelihood of catastrophic occurrences, and reduced exposure risk to workers, communities, and the environment.

 - Reduced raw material consumption / material costs: Gone are the days when resources were inexpensive and energy costs were low.
-As the demand for resources increases and supplies remain limited, operating costs for businesses rise.
-Conservation is one of the most lucrative investments a company can make.
+As the demand for resources increases and supplies remain limited, operating costs for businesses, municipalities, and non-profit organizations rise.
+Conservation is one of the most lucrative investments an organization can make.
 By using P2 to reduce raw material and resource use (e.g., energy and water), a company can experience immediate and long-term savings.
 Even when utilizing renewable resources (e.g., solar or wind power), a company should strive for efficiency through conservation, as prevention is less costly than renewables.
 Additionally, by improving inventory control through P2 practices, businesses can avoid material costs related to overbuying, spoilage or expiration, and necessary storage or transfer.
 Further, material reuse and interchangeability can be optimized through P2 efforts, which can result in significant savings through reduced purchasing costs.

 - Improved process efficiency, expanded production, and improved company profits: Companies can gain a competitive advantage and revenues by implementing P2 process or operational improvements.
 P2 efforts result in efficient use of resources, optimized production methods or processes, and reduced waste generation.
 Some businesses have been able to expand production without additional regulation because of material substitutions, in-process recycling, or better material application methods.
 Many P2 efforts have resulted in reduced downtime, reduced rework or operational losses, and improved product quality.
 Often, these changes lead to increased sales and company profits.

 - Expanded markets: It is common for P2 efforts to result in new market development for businesses.
-Sometimes, previously untapped markets are opened for a company as a result of new or modified product development from P2 process changes, new sales or uses of byproducts or recovered products through material exchanges or sales of recyclables, or by reaching new consumers that value “green” production.
+Sometimes, previously untapped markets are opened for a company as a result of new or modified product development from P2 process changes.
+Businesses may experience increased revenue through new sales or uses of byproducts or recovered products through material exchanges or sales of recyclables, or by reaching new consumers that value “green” production.
 Market shares that were previously lost can be regained and those left unexplored can become a viable source of new sales.